bramwalet/Subliminal.bundle/README.md

 Mods are applied on-the-fly, the original content of the subtitle stays available, so mods are completely reversible.

+In addition to that Sub-Zero also fixes problems introduced by the subtitle creators themselves - badly changed encodings for example.
+Ever had broken music icons in a subtitle?
+Nordic characters like `Å` which turned into `Ã¥`?
+Not anymore.

 ## Installation
 Simply go to the Plex Channels in your Plex Media Server, search for Sub-Zero and install it.